Clean. Safe. Water.

 Sparked by witnessing firsthand the negative effects on people and communities that arise from a lack of access to clean drinking water, Mullen was determined to make a difference in people’s lives by finding a way to get clean water to more people.

 “I really started to understand what it was like to not have access to clean water, or access to water at all, and that was a big pivotal point for me where I decided I really wanted to focus on water treatment technologies,” says Mullen.

 That pivotal point was one of many that led to Mullen’s startup company years later, Aclarity, LLC, and its core patent-pending electrochemical water treatment technology.
 Based upon Mullen’s graduate research conducted with her advisor, Professor David Reckhow in UMass Amherst’s Water Innovation Sustainable Small Systems (WINSSS) laboratory, Mullen’s novel Electrochemical Advanced Oxidation Process (EAOP) purifies water with electricity, a sustainable and efficient approach for water treatment.

 “Instead of concentrating contaminants in a filter or brine, we chemically destroy those contaminants so that they don't end up back into the water cycle,” says Mullen.

-Mullen got the idea for her sustainable system when she was in charge of looking at new and innovative technologies that companies would bring to Reckhow’s lab.
+Mullen got the idea in 2015 for her new technology when she was in charge of looking at new and innovative technologies that companies would bring to Reckhow’s lab.